gseals/bestPractices/notesDec252019.md

   - a component changes its state by calling the function this.setState()
     - this.setState() takes two arguments: an object the will update the component's state, and a callback. you basically never need the callback

+Dec 29, 2019

+- you can't call this.setState inside of the render function

+- Any time that you call this.setState(), this.setState() AUTOMATICALLY calls .render() as soon as the state has changed.

+* Learn ReactJS Part 2:

+-